escalant3/ember-data-neo4j-adapter/README.md

 This functionality may be interesting for the flexible schema possibilities that Neo4j offers.
 It would be possible to create and modify Ember models without database migrations or API updates.

 ## Considerations
 Neo4j is really flexible with data types.
 They are not even required.
-However, my idea was to allow to create models with it.
+However, my idea was to allow the creation of models with it.
 The solution was to use Neo4j node labels as the model class.
 Any other model field will be stored as a node property.

 ## What is working?
-It is possible to specify DS.Models in an Ember application and the adapter will able to persist them.
-It is possible to:
+It is possible to specify DS.Models in an Ember application and the adapter will be able to persist them.
+The operations currently supported are:

  - Find all the nodes of a given type
  - Find a node by ID